petrov-lab/tuba-seq/README.md

 cp bin/* ~/bin
 ```

-To merge paired-end reads, [PEAR][5] is recommended.
-It can be installled by following instructions [here][5].
-This pipeline is in a very nascent state, Troubleshooting should be dealt with by inspection of the install scripts or by contacting me.
+To merge paired-end reads, I recommend using the PEAR Algorithm (installation instructions [here][5]).
+This pipeline is in a very nascent state, so there is no troubleshooting manual.
+Please contact me, if you can not troubleshoot install problems by inspection.

 ## CONTACT